 Acceptable scores on one or more of the general or subject-area examinations of the College Entrance Examination Board College-Level Examination Program (CLEP) entitle students to earn semester credits in areas where Reinhardt University offers courses.
-The minimum acceptable score on an CLEP test is 50.
+The required score to earn credit from a CLEP test is 50.